-This Purina Bella dry food includes a minimum of 26% protein, 15.5% fat, 4% fiber, and 12% moisture.
-Each cup of food includes 357 calories.
+This Purina Bella dry dog food includes a minimum of 26% protein, 15.5% fat, 4% fiber, and 12% moisture.
+Each cup of dog food includes 357 calories.
 Refer to the feeding guidelines to determine how much to feed your dog according to their weight.

 While the first ingredient of this dry dog food is turkey, it also contains whole-grain corn, whole-grain wheat, corn gluten meal, chicken by-product meal, and soybean meal.